 You can manually change your port to resolve the disconnection issue if this occurs.
 Changing your port can affect your entire connection, so only attempt this if you know what you're doing.
 The safest way is to use a VPN that lets you change ports in the app, like PIA.

 Most VPN providers limit the simultaneous device connections allowed under a single account (most support up to 5).
-When you exceed this limit, it can result in disconnections.
+Exceeding this limit can result in disconnections.

 You can overcome this problem by installing a VPN on your router.
 By setting up the VPN on your router, all devices connected to your router can use the VPN without limitations.